haddocking/haddocking.github.io/education/molmod_online/modelling.md

 Which model would be the most fitting to choose for further docking studies?
 Is it worth to build a model involving the first ~20 amino acids considering local quality of this terminus?
 </a>

-When performing docking, we want to make sure that we work with all relevant parts of the protein, i.e. part necessary for interactions.
-In some cases unstructured termini that are not vital for the complex formation can quite on the contrary, hinder the protein contact.
+When performing docking, we want to make sure that we only work with the relevant parts of the protein, i.e. the parts necessary for interactions.
+In some cases unstructured termini that are not vital for the complex formation might actually hinder the formation of a proper interface.

 <a class="prompt prompt-info">